MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-use-directquery.md

 1. Under **Data source connection**, provide the credentials to connect to the data source.

 > [!NOTE]
-> If you used DirectQuery with an Azure SQL Database that has a private IP address, you need an on-premises gateway.
+> If you used DirectQuery with an Azure SQL Database that has a private IP address, you need to use an on-premises gateway.

 ## Considerations and limitations

 Some Power BI Desktop features aren't supported in DirectQuery mode, or they have limitations.
 Some capabilities in the Power BI service, such as quick insights, also aren't available for datasets that use DirectQuery.
-When deciding whether to use DirectQuery, consider these feature limitations.
+When you decide whether to use DirectQuery, consider these feature limitations.
+Also consider the following factors:

-Consider the following factors when you use DirectQuery:

 ### Performance and load considerations

 DirectQuery sends all requests to the source database, so the required refresh time for visuals depends on how long the underlying source takes to return results.
 Five seconds or less is the recommended response time for receiving requested data for visuals.
 Refresh times over 30 seconds produce an unacceptably poor experience for users consuming the report.
 A query that takes longer than four minutes times out in the Power BI service, and the user receives an error.

 Load on the source database also depends on the number of Power BI users who consume the published report, especially if the report uses row-level security (RLS).
 The refresh of a non-RLS dashboard tile shared by multiple users sends a single query to the database, but refreshing a dashboard tile that uses RLS requires one query per user.
-The added queries significantly increase load and potentially affect performance.
+The increased queries significantly increase load and potentially affect performance.

 ### One-million row limit